Lost in remote Arkansas, a Fort Worth waiter texted his mom for help. A search is on

 AMBER, Blue and Silver Alerts: What you need to know

-A broad search for a Fort Worth waiter who has been missing for four days after he became lost on a hiking trail in the mountains of west Arkansas continued on Wednesday without success.
+A broad search for a Fort Worth waiter who has been missing for five days after he became lost on a hiking trail in the mountains of west Arkansas continued on Thursday without success.

 Joshua McClatchy, 38, is in a remote and rugged area near Mena, Arkansas.